 The Retainer-and-Hourly Model

 At Horwitz & Horwitz, Jon Horwitz takes a different approach.
-He requests a retainer, which is essentially a prepayment, and then bills against it at an hourly rate.
-You only pay for the work that is actually performed on your case.
-Nothing more.
+He requests an initial retainer that also serves as the minimum fee for your case.
+From there, Jon bills against it at an hourly rate — meaning you only pay for the work that is actually performed on your case.

-The retainer amount itself is tailored to the severity and complexity of the matter at hand.
+The retainer amount is tailored to the severity and complexity of the matter at hand.
 More serious cases require larger retainers simply because they demand more time, research, and courtroom preparation.
 Routine matters require less.
-In either scenario, the retainer functions as a minimum starting point, not a ceiling.
+In either scenario, the retainer establishes a minimum total fee, which reflects the commitment and preparation required from the moment Jon takes your case.

 Detailed Time Tracking, Down to the Tenth of an Hour